By The Boston Pilot

 What the church cannot do, Sister Hanna said, is tell people what to do

 "The church can't make decisions for people.
 If we say stay, we have few resources to help, and people will have problems.
 If we say to leave, they'll also have problems.
 There are no good choices.
-And the most poor have even fewer options,"
+And the most poor have even fewer options,"she said.

 An Iraqi priest who manages a camp for the displaced in Ankawa says it is wrong to think everyone is fleeing for Europe.